 Analyzing the Latest Code for Apache Struts

 We analyzed the latest code for Struts on Sunday 10th September which revealed it uses 11 vulnerable libraries which have 43 security advisories reported against them.
 One specific library has a high risk remote code execution vulnerability where the vulnerable part is actively being called.
 Information about this issue CVE-2017-7525 at the time of writing is marked as Reserved in the NVD meaning it is not publicly or widely available but SourceClear has a complete technical writeup available to its users.
 This new issue is a textbook case of why simplistic tools that only look at the source code are not sufficient for open-source security testing because the library in question is only added to Struts at build-time and would therefore never be seen by tools monitoring code repos like GitHub.
-The full write up of our analysis of the open-source used in the latest version of Struts can be found here.

 Data breaches like this are a result of hackers exploiting vulnerable open-source code are becoming the new normal.
 There are effective tools and processes you can adopt today to prevent it from happening to you.

 All companies can take immediate steps to determine if their projects are using the vulnerable versions of Apache Struts and then determine if they themselves are vulnerable.

 Scanning with SourceClear will show you what open-source is being used, which vulnerable libraries are being used, and most importantly if you are using them in a way that makes your company vulnerable.
 Our real-world studies show that less than 10% of the time that vulnerable Java libraries are used that the project is actually vulnerable and the only way to actually determine this is to scan your projects when they are being compiled.
 SourceClear is the only solution that uses call-graph technology to perform this level of analysis.